groovenauts/MatchItFast/doc/HOW_TO_PREPARE_DOCUMENT_EMBEDDINGS.md

 # How to prepare document embeddings

-The document embeddings for Match It Fast demo application was derived from the public dataset of the Global Similarity Graph Document Embeddings.
+The document embeddings for MatchIt Fast demo application was derived from the public dataset of the Global Similarity Graph Document Embeddings.
 This article describe how to extract and preprocess the data to be create Vertex Matching Engine index with BigQuery and Dataflow.

 ## The public dataset